Hooves of Fire: Story

-Robbie, son of Rudolph the Red-Nosed Reindeer, arrives at Coldchester, town of the North Pole to follow in his father's hoofprints of being a navigator for Santa Claus's sleigh team.
-Unlike Rudolph's glowing nose, Robbie's possesses a GPS that can find anything.
-Upon arriving at the team's home, Reindeer Lodge, he meets several members of the team; Donner; a young female reindeer who's secretly attracted to him, Prancer; a hip, friendly and overweight reindeer, Vixen; an attractive but apathetic reindeer whom Robbie falls for, and Blitzen; the captain of the sleigh team and Vixen's boyfriend.
-Blitzen, embittered from Rudolph's sudden popularity after saving Christmas, plans to prevent Robbie from being part of the sleigh team out of vengeance.
-Blitzen encourages Robbie to continue slacking off, claiming that Santa will accept him on the team regardless of fitness out of respect for Rudolph.
+A reindeer fawn named Robbie arrives at Coldchester, town of the North Pole to follow in his father's hoofprints of being a navigator for Santa Claus's sleigh team.
+Robbie's nose possesses a GPS that can find anything, but he also suffers from an attention deficit disorder, which prompted his being sent to Coldchester for "character building."
+Upon arriving at the Reindeer Lodge, he meets the sleigh team: Donner, a support doe who holds an unrequited crush on Robbie, who sees her as just a friend; Prancer, a hip, friendly and overweight buck; Vixen, an attractive but apathetic doe whom Robbie falls for; and Blitzen, the senior member of the sleigh team and Vixen's stag.
+Blitzen, embittered from Robbie's father's sudden popularity after saving Christmas, plans to prevent Robbie from being part of the sleigh team out of vengeance.
+Robbie dislikes the sleigh team's intense year-round workout regimen, and Blitzen decides to enable Robbie's bad habits to ensure he fails.

-During a Christmas party at Santa's house, Santa shows off a new modified sleigh design, which includes a built-in GPS system.
-Fearing his place on the team gone, Robbie is assured by Santa that he still has a place, granted he isn't unfit by then.
-Blitzen guilts Robbie into leaving after saying Rudolph will receive the blame for his son causing a late Christmas.
+During a Christmas party at Santa's house, Santa Claus shows off an upgraded sleigh, which includes built-in navigation.
+Fearing his place on the team gone, Robbie is assured by Santa that only the least fit reindeer will be fired.
+Back at the lodge, Blitzen tells Robbie that his lackadaisical ways will cause a late Christmas and that Robbie's father will be blamed; Robbie leaves in shame but freezes solid on the way home.